leafo/lapis/docs/moon_getting_started.md

 ### The Action

-An action is the function that is called in reponse to a route matching the URL.
+An action is the function that is called in reponse to a route matching the URL of a request.
 In the above example it uses a fat arrow, `=>`, so you might think that `self` is an instance of application.
-It's actually an instance of the `Request`, a class that abstracts the request from Nginx.
+It's actually an instance of `Request`, a class that's used to represent the current requerst.

 As we've already seen, the request holds all the parameters in `@params`.